-This country-specific Q&A provides an overview to Banking & Finance laws and regulations that may occur in Singapore.
+This country-specific Q&A provides an overview of Banking & Finance laws and regulations applicable in Singapore.

 What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 The Monetary Authority of Singapore (“MAS”) operates as an integrated banking and financial services regulator.

 Which type of activities trigger the requirement of a banking licence?

 Under the Banking Act (Cap.19) (“BA”), no person or company may transact banking business in Singapore unless they are in possession of a bank licence issued by MAS.

 The term “banking business” is defined as the business of receiving money on current or deposit account, paying and collecting cheques, and the making or advances to customers.

 In relation to deposit-taking, the BA also bars a person from accepting deposits in Singapore from any person in Singapore, in the course of carrying on (whether in Singapore or elsewhere) a deposit-taking business, unless the former person is a bank or falls within certain specified categories.
 This rule is intended to reserve the activity of taking deposits from the public to licensed banks and certain permitted financial institutions.

 Does your regulatory regime know different licenses for different banking services?